 What happens after that is a matter of discernment and relationship.

 Part of equality is being judged according to actual behavior.
 That

-being said, I trust that all our Companions will treat a woman of
+being said, I trust that all our Companions will treat a woman (and men) of

-questionable character with suitable esteem and courtesy, and abuse
+questionable character with suitable respect and courtesy, and abuse

 Chivalry-Now recognizes that women hold